Panel show: United Kingdom

 Panel shows are particularly popular in the United Kingdom, where they have found continued success since the BBC adapted its first radio panel shows from classic parlor games.
 Perhaps the earliest British panel show is the BBC radio adaptation of Twenty Questions, which debuted on 28 February 1947.
 Panel shows can have decades-long runs in the UK: Twenty Questions lasted until 1976, while Just a Minute has remained on the air, and had Nicholas Parsons as host from 1967 until 2019.
 Other long-running games on radio include I'm Sorry I Haven't a Clue since 1972, The News Quiz since 1977, My Word! from 1956 to 1988, and My Music from 1967 to 1994.

 The British version of What's My Line? may have been the first television panel show in the UK, with an original run from 1951 to 1963 and several remakes in later years.
 The word game Call My Bluff aired from 1965 to 2005, the charades show Give Us a Clue ran from 1979 to 1992, and the improv game Whose Line Is It Anyway? aired from 1988 to 1998.
 Current British panel shows have become showcases for the nation's top stand-up and improv comedians, as well as career-making opportunities for new comedians.
 Regular comics on panel shows often go on to star in sitcoms and other TV shows.

 The modern British panel show format of TV comedy quizzes started with Have I Got News for You, a loose adaptation of BBC Radio 4's The News Quiz.
 HIGNFY, as the show is sometimes known, began airing in 1990, and has been the most-viewed show of the night, regularly attracting as much as a 20% audience share.
 The show's success grew after its transfer from BBC Two to the flagship BBC One in 2000.

 After HIGNFYs success, panel shows proliferated on British TV.
-Notable examples include QI on various BBC channels since 2003, Mock the Week on BBC Two from 2005 to 2022, 8 Out of 10 Cats on Channel 4 since 2005, Would I Lie to You? on BBC One since 2007, and the annual special, The Big Fat Quiz of the Year on Channel 4 since 2004.
+Notable examples include QI on various BBC channels since 2003, Mock the Week on BBC Two from 2005 to 2022 and TLC from 2026, 8 Out of 10 Cats on Channel 4 since 2005, Would I Lie to You? on BBC One since 2007, Taskmaster on Channel 4 since 2020, and the annual special, The Big Fat Quiz of the Year on Channel 4 since 2004.

 On the radio, The News Quiz, Just a Minute, I'm Sorry I Haven't a Clue and The Unbelievable Truth are among the most popular and long-running panel shows, all of which air on BBC Radio 4.

 British comedy panel shows feature mainly male guests.
 A 2016 study that analysed 4,700 episodes from 1967 to 2016 found that 1,488 of them had an all-male lineup, and only one an all-female cast.
 The proportion of women rose from 3% in 1989 to 31% in 2016.